Privacy Policy

 3.2.
 For receipts, Redacto forms and transmits the data required by the applicable tax regime and sends the receipt to the purchaser electronically.

 3.3.
-During license activation and validation, Redacto processes the license key during activation, signed license token, installation identifier, extension version, license status, activation and expiration dates, next validation date, and a locally calculated hash of the browser account identifier when available.
+During license activation and validation, and for accounting free sanitization attempts, Redacto processes the license key during activation, signed license token, installation identifier, extension version, license status, activation and expiration dates, next validation date, and a technical Google OAuth subject hash.
+A legacy Chrome profile hash may be processed temporarily only for compatibility with previously activated licenses.

 3.4.
-If the user opts in to marketing emails, Redacto processes the email address, consent timestamp, consent source, consent text version, subscription status, and unsubscribe data.
+If the user opts in to marketing emails, Redacto processes the email address, consent timestamp, consent source, consent text version, SHA-256 hash of the consent text, subscription status, and unsubscribe data.
+Each checkout order also stores whether the marketing checkbox was selected for that purchase.

 4. Purposes